Updated March 26, 2021

 Dog Anti Inflammatory Drugs

-The biggest mistake I see is dog owners worrying so much about non-steroidal anti-inflammatory drug (NSAID) side effects that they won’t use them.
+Non-steroidal anti-inflammatory drugs (NSAIDs) have the highest level of evidence for controlling the signs of arthritis.
+The biggest mistake I see is dog owners worrying so much about medication side effects that they won’t use them.
 Once your dog needs pain relief, these drugs are lifesavers and nearly always very safe.

 There are plenty of dog NSAIDs to choose from with different side effect risks, efficacy, and costs.
-They include carprofen, meloxicam, firocoxib, etodolac, and robenacoxib.
-We use three of these based on owner preferences.
+They include carprofen, meloxicam, firocoxib, mavacoxib, etodolac, and robenacoxib.
+We use four of these based on our experience and owner preferences.
+In other countries, there are also grapiprant and deracoxib.

 When side effects occur they are mainly vomiting and diarrhoea due to gastrointestinal ulcers.
 If this happens, a pause or change in medication is required.
 Liver or kidney damage can occur but should be rare if blood testing is performed before, and then again shortly after starting.